Visiting professors or researchers, and other visitors on very short stays

 Visiting professors or researchers and visitors on very short stays are responsible for their own health and hospitalization insurance.

 If you hold a work permit for 6 months or more, you will normally be eligible for the Québec health insurance plan.
-Barring exceptions, you will qualify for the plan after a waiting period of up to 3 months after you register.
+Barring exceptions (e.g. a social security agreement), you will qualify for the coverage after a maximum waiting period of 3 months after registering.
 You will need to take out private health and hospitalization insurance to be covered during this waiting period.

 If you have family members with you, make sure they have adequate health insurance coverage.

-Depending on your personal or family needs, take out complementary private insurance of your choice.
+Depending on your personal or family needs, take out supplementary private insurance that best suits your situation.

 Arrival at Université Laval

-Upon arrival at Université Laval, you must submit your immigration documents to your unit and the VREDIRH (at autre-membre-pers-enseignant@vrrh.ulaval.ca), and your SIN to your unit only.
+Upon arrival at Université Laval, you must submit your immigration documents to your unit and the VRRHF (at autre-membre-pers-enseignant@vrrh.ulaval.ca), and your SIN to your unit only.

 Extending your work permit